 Students wishing to major in English with an emphasis in creative writing are required to complete the following:

-- To meet all requirements for the regular English major.
+- All requirements for the regular English major.

-- One section of any of the following:
+- Two sections of any of the following:

 - ENGL 200 Introduction to Fiction Writing